buddy-compiler/buddy-compiler.github.io/Pages/ContributorGuide.md

 7. Follow [this](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
    for opening a pull request using GitHub GUI.

-## Submitting an Issue/Feature request :
+## Submitting an Issue/Feature Request :

 We welcome relevant and descriptive issues/feature requests for this project.
 Deafault templates are provided for creating both of them.
 Although it is recommended to use provided templates while creating an issue/feature request, it is not a compulsion and you can choose not to use them.
 Please ensure that your request/issue is self-explanable and provides sufficient technical info in latter case.

-## Contributor guidelines :
+## Contributor Guidelines :

 - Name files in a meaningful way.
 - Put copyright and license information in every relevant file.